jackiejiaqiliu/Interactive-Lab-Hub/Lab 5/README.md

 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

+This device helps you keep your desk organized.
+It detects the number of object on the desk and remind the user when there are too many objects.
+The ideal environment for this device is at the user's own desk at home.
+A public desk in a library might not be a good environment for it.
+When there are actions happening on the desk, the device sometimes accidentally detects the user's hand as an object.
+To resolve this issue, we added a button on the device to allow the user to turn off the reminder if they believe the desk is not messy.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***